Skip to main content

-Off-Heap Upsert
+Off-Heap upserts

 Usage

-Off-heap upsert supports two deployment modes -
+Off-heap upsert supports two deployment modes:

 • Once the off-heap store is enabled in your deployment, you can start using it in your tables.